-Weigh out approximately 2 to 3 grams of white tea leaves.
-Infuse the tea leaves in a teapot or gaiwan filled with freshly-heated 80ºC water for approximately three minutes.
-When brewing white tea, it is important to avoid using too hot water that can ruin the leaves and leave a bitter taste in your cup.
+Weigh out 2 to 3 grams of white tea leaves.
+Place the leaves in a teapot or gaiwan and fill with freshly-heated 80ºC water for 2 to 3 minutes.
+It is important to avoid using water too hot that can burn the leaves and leave a bitter taste.
 You can then reuse the same leaves to steep many more cups of tea, until the flavour from the leaves has been exhausted.
-Feel free to adjust the weight of tea leaves used, water temperature and steeping time to suit your personal taste.
+Adjust the weight of tea leaves used, water temperature and steeping time to suit your personal taste.

 Our top-grade Fujian white tea material is grown from Fuding Da Bai Cultivar tea bushes at an elevation of 400-500m in the Panxizhen Tea Garden, Fuding County, Fujian Province, China.
 After harvesting in spring-time, the tea leaves are processed just down the road in Hulin Village, then kept in cold-storage.
 When late summer comes around, the tea is transported to Hengxian County, Guangxi Province where scenting with Jasmine flowers takes place.